*This website has affiliate links. See my full Disclosure Policy for details.

 It is vitally important that you understand which method your instructions call for because it can greatly affect your stitch count, which affects your entire project.

-So, at this point I am going to split this tutorial in two and show both methods.
+So, at this point, I am going to split this tutorial into two and show both methods.

 Joining Method One: Chain 1 Does Count as a Stitch

 In this method, once you have completed a total of 7 single crochets through the center ring, slip stitch into the chain 1 you made before working your single crochets.
 This joins your first and last stitches and finishes the round.